core-wg/resource-directory/draft-ietf-core-resource-directory.md

        	</t>

 		<t>
-		The following example shows an end-point discovering an RD using this interface, thus learning that the base RD resource is at /rd.
+		The following example shows an endpoint discovering an RD using this interface, thus learning that the base RD resource is at /rd.
 Note that it is up to the RD to choose its base RD resource, although it is recommended to use default locations where possible.
 		</t>

 		<figure>
           <artwork align="left"><![CDATA[

- End-point                                             RD
+ endpoint                                             RD
      |                                                 |
      | ----- GET /.well-known/core?rt=core.rd* ------>  |
      |                                                 |